Langmeier Backup FAQ

 The advantages and disadvantages of the different Windows file systems

 A file system is a storage structure on a computer that organizes data.
-This allows the user to access data quickly and easily.
+Windows offers three file systems: NTFS, FAT32, and FAT16.
+Here is an overview.
+Which file system is the right one?

 about the author Sebastian Müller